Science

 Course Leader:

-Mrs A Riley
+Miss A Riley

 Why? :

 This course is academically rigorous and provides an excellent pathway to undergraduate degrees in medicine, midwifery, radiography, Life Science, Environmental Science, Forensic Science or similar courses.
-Biology is the study of life, whether it be human, animal or plant. our approach to Biology is very practical and we use an experimental approach to enrich learning as well as to prepare students for university or scientific sector employment.
+Biology is the study of life, whether it be human, animal or plant.
+Our approach to Biology is very practical and we use an experimental approach to enrich learning as well as to prepare students for university or scientific sector employment.
 As a department we have a wealth of experience both academically and practically and we believe that this enriches the teaching of the course.
 Students considering this course should be self-motivated, well organised and extremely hard working.

 Course Structure: